DavidLangmeier/Wizard/README.md

 ## Description
 Wizard is a popular multiplayer cardgame for 3-6 players.
 It is played with a deck of 60 cards, which consist of 4 different colors.
 There are also 2 special colored cards: Wizards and Jesters, which have special meaning.
-Both can always be played but the first Wizard played in a trick always wins the trick whereas the Jesters can't win a trick at all and serve only to save special cards for the next trick.
+Both can always be played but the first Wizard played in a trick always wins the trick whereas the Jesters in general can't win a trick at all, except in the case only Jesters are played, then the first Jester played wins, and basically serve only to save great cards for the next trick.

 ## Rules
 In the first round every player gets one card.
 In the subsequent rounds the number of cards is increased